 The Examiner sees the subject matter of the application as lying solely in the programs shown in figures 3 to 14.
-He regards claims 1 to 11 as defining a new mode of operational control, but takes the view they define only known hardware, and the routines of the above figures.
+He regards claims 1 to 7 as defining a new mode of operational control, but takes the view they define only known hardware, and the routines of the above figures.
 Applicant believes the application and the claims contain patentable subject matter, and advances arguments that the inventive idea of his system as a whole must be borne in mind, and that his invention is not a mere computer program or algorithm.

-In dealing with the kind of subject matter in the disclosure and claims of this application, we find direction from the decision in Schlumberger Canada Ltd. v.
+In dealing with the kind of subject matter in the disclosure and claims of this application, we find direction from the decision in Schlumberger and

+Canada Ltd. v.
 The Commissioner of Patents [1981] 56 CPR (2d) at 204, in the following passages of Pratte J.:

-In order to determine whether the application discloses a patentable invention, it is first necessary to determine what, according to the application. has been discovered, and
+In order to determine whether the application discloses a patentable invention, it is first necessary to determine what, according to the application, has been discovered,

 I am of opinion that the fact that a computer is or should be used to implement discovery does not change the nature of that discovery.

 We turn our attention to a determination of "what" has been discovered by Applicant.
 As noted in Omark Industries supra, if a combination is present, then great caution should be observed before dissecting it into its components on the basis of what is old and what is new.
-Here, in considering the overall inventive idea presented by the specification, we find an elevator system comprising several components, inter alia, elevator cars and associated lift means, a group controller for the cars, individual car motor generator means, and a rapid response control means for the elevator calls which responds to a plurality of elevator movements and conditions, all combined to provide an elevator system that provides a blend of energy savings and quick response to demands for service.
+Here, in considering the overall inventive idea presented by the specification, we find an elevator system comprising several components, inter alia, elevator cars and associated lift means, a group controller for the cars, individual car motor generator means, and a rapid response control means for the elevator calls which responds to a signal processing means performing repetitive, short interval testing of the conditions of the cars and the calls to be served.
+The means produces signals to a car to answer a hall call even though another car may have that call assigned to it, and prevents on a temporary basis the stopping of the normally assigned car.
+In this way more even distribution of elevator wear is achieved, and less start up of cars that are at rest.
 We believe the disclosure is directed to an improved elevator system which lies in a field of subject matter that may be patented under Section 2 of the Patent Act.
 We are aware that programs are present, just as we see that elevator apparatus is described.
 However, when considering "what, according to the application" is the inventive idea, we are persuaded that Applicant has provided a combination of elements to provide an elevator system, and not solely a program.
 Having found the inventive idea lies in the combination, we dismiss the rejection made under Section 28(3) of the Act.

-In reviewing the claims, we find they are directed inter alia, to an elevator system having a group controller for sending signals to the cars, car controller means providing signals indicative of traffic conditions, and signal processing means responsive to the signals indicative of car conditions for providing each car with a signal representing a summation of relative response factors which are weighted with respect to one another to provide a reasonable response time according to the desired scheme of elevator service for hall calls.
+In reviewing the claims, we find they are directed inter alia, to an elevator system having a group controller for sending signals to the cars, car controller means providing signals indicative of traffic conditions, and signal processing means responsive to the signals indicative of car conditions for providing each car with a signal representing a summation of relative 1 sponse factors which are weighted with respect to one another to provide a reasonable response time according to the desired scheme of elevator service for hall calls.
 No art having been cited, nor other objections made, the claims appear to be acceptable.